jrroosevelt/VS2PCG/Card clarifications A-L.md

 ## The Grandmaster - Illustrated MC
 *Set: Crossover Vol. 3*

 If the Grandmaster is your main character, you'll need to bring and shuffle your own Battleworld pile before the game.
-This
+This pile is private and contains your choice of 12 different Battleworld Domains.
+(Note that you will need a shuffled pile of the 10 Terrain - City cards as well.)
+When he uses **The Contest of Champions**, the game will enter the top Battleworld Domain of your pile (just as if you were playing with the Battleworld game mode).

+When any defending main character gets wounded, the game will leave that Domain (put the card into a discard pile next to the

 ## [Grandmaster](http://vs.tcgbrowser.com/images/cards/big/MCU6-001.jpg) - MCU SC
 *Set: Space & Time*